Author: Steve Barnard

 Discussion of Epigenetic Inheritance of Trauma for Addiction Predisposition

-There’s a popular book in neuropsychology titled, The Body Keeps the Score by Bessen van der Kolk which has seen widescale adoption and appreciation since its publication in 2015.
+There’s a popular book in neuropsychology titled, The Body Keeps the Score by Bessel van der Kolk which has seen widescale adoption and appreciation since its publication in 2015.
 The author suggests trauma is not only a psychological experience but also a physiological one.
 The author posits traumatic experiences alter how the brain and body […]

 Evidence for Faith: Evolution vs. Creation